What is Drought?

 - Revenue Losses.
 For most water utilities, fixed costs (e.g., debt service on past water system investments) are relatively high and variable costs (e.g., energy and chemical costs) are relatively low.
 Reducing water use cuts variable costs but has no impact on fixed costs (at least in the short term).
 As water use declines, revenue from the sale of water also declines and may not be sufficient to recover the fixed costs.
 In response, water utilities may enact drought surcharges or draw from reserves.
 While surcharges increase the water rate (i.e., the price per gallon), those using less water may actually see their bills go down.
 Furthermore, conservation lessens the impact of the drought on water bills by avoiding the purchase of more expensive water supplies.

-How do we know when the drought is over?
+How do we know when a drought is over?

 Generally speaking, a third of the state’s water needs are met by the Sierra snowpack, another third by groundwater, and the rest by surface runoffs and water collected in reservoirs.
-Since the drought began in 2012, the state has incurred a significant water deficit.
-California will need substantial amounts of rain and snow to fall in the right places (i.e., in the mountains) and under the right conditions (i.e., as snow) to have a lasting chance of drought recovery.
-While a few large storms have refilled some reservoirs, others remain low.
-Replenishing aquifers will take much longer.
-You can follow updates on current drought conditions and related news here.
+Droughts incur a significant water deficit, so California needs substantial amounts of rain and snow to fall in the right places (i.e., in the mountains) and under the right conditions (i.e., as snow) to have a lasting chance of drought recovery.
+Replenishing aquifers takes much longer.
+During a drought, you can follow updates on current drought conditions and related news here.